On July 10, 2007, "The Smashing Pumpkins" made a "Mini-Comeback" 7 years after its dissolution, with the album "Zeitgeist" - its seventh studio album.

 Still, any album that includes the collaboration of the two is a musical celebration, even if this album is considered "weak" in the band's repertoire.

 All the songs on the album were written by Billy Corgan.
-In the absence of the other members, Corgan and Chamberlain decided to play all the instruments themselves, exclusively and without any outside assistance, which was not really far from the way the band's albums were recorded in the past, when the perfectionist Corgan often performed the other band members musical roles.
+In the absence of the other members, Corgan and Chamberlain decided to play all the instruments themselves, exclusively and without any outside assistance, which was not really far from the way the band's albums were recorded in the past when the perfectionist Corgan often performed the other band members musical roles.

 On the occasion of the event, Corgan and Chamberlain decided to record the album "Live" analogously, directly to a recording reel, without editing, without clicks and uploads.
-This created a difficult problem for them to find a producer who would agree to work in this old-fashioned way, until they met the great producer Roy Thomas Baker, who, among others, was responsible for the productions of "Queen" masterpieces albums from the 1970s and worked with so many artists and bands like "Free" "Nazareth", "Journey", "Foreigner", "Mötley Crüe", Ozzy Osbourne, Alice Cooper and more and more...
+This created a difficult problem for them to find a producer who would agree to work in this old-fashioned way, until they met the great producer Roy Thomas Baker, who, among others, was responsible for the production of "Queen" masterpieces albums from the 1970s and worked with so many artists and bands like "Free" "Nazareth", "Journey", "Foreigner", "Mötley Crüe", Ozzy Osbourne, Alice Cooper and more and more...

 To complete the nostalgic "retro" vibe, the band chose to record the album in the home studio of Kerry Brown - the ex-husband of D'arcy Wretzky, on the same 24-channel tape on which the album "Mellon Collie and the Infinite Sadness" was recorded.